-As part of obtaining reasonable assurance about whether DCAA's fiscal year 2012 financial statements are free of material misstatement, we performed tests of DCAA's compliance with certain provisions of laws and regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of the financial statement amounts, and certain provisions of other laws and regulations specified in OMB Bulletin No. 07-04, including the provisions referred to in Section 803(a) of FFMIA.
-We limited our tests of compliance to the provisions described in the preceding sentence and we did not test compliance with all laws, regulations, contracts, and grant agreements applicable to DCAA.
-However, providing an opinion on compliance with laws, regulations, contracts, and grant agreements was not an objective of our audit and, accordingly, we do not express such an opinion.
+As part of obtaining reasonable assurance about whether DCAA's fiscal year 2013 financial statements are free of material misstatement, we performed tests of DCAA's compliance with certain provisions of laws and regulations, noncompliance with which could have a direct and material effect on the determination of the financial statement amounts, and certain provisions of other laws and regulations specified in OMB Bulletin No. 07-04.
+We limited our tests of compliance to the provisions described in the preceding sentence, and we did not test compliance with all laws and regulations applicable to DCAA.